To Whom It May Concern,

 But if I’m wrong, if you really are thinking of discontinuing the “donut” part of your business, you can go ahead and place this letter in your shredder.
 Pretend you never got it.

-But if your franchisees are going to continue to serve donuts, could you please put a little more oomph into your recipe.
+In other words, Dunkin’ execs, if your franchisees are going to continue to serve donuts, could you please put a little more oomph in your recipe.
 Wouldn’t it be great if your company was known for it’s great coffee and amazing donuts?

-I bet your franchisees would benefit.
-A lot!
+I bet your franchisees would benefit tremendously if that happened.